 - Invitations to our annual broadcasting Awards Ceremony at Lambeth Palace

-- Exclusive invitations to special Friends’ events such as a personalised tour of Lambeth Palace and forthcoming outreach events
+- Exclusive invitations to special Partners’ events such as a personalised tour of Lambeth Palace

-- Get closer to the Trust through the opportunity to advise and input into our strategic plan through our regular ‘Friends’ Forums’
+- Get closer to the Trust through the opportunity to advise and input into our strategic plan through our regular ‘Partner Forums’

-- Be among the first to receive relevant news and early access to our publications and contributions to public consultations
+- Previews and early access to our publications and contributions to public consultations

-“BBC charter renewal and questions about the ownership of Channel 4, have focused to some extent on the diversity of people who make up our islands and who constitute the audience of our great broadcasting institutions.
-But if diversity is to mean anything, it must mean more than differences in ethnicity or personal tastes.
-True diversity also means paying proper attention to religion.”
+If diversity is to mean anything, it must mean more than differences in ethnicity or personal tastes.
+True diversity also means paying attention to religion.